A Specific Task-oriented Semantic Image Communication System for substation patrol inspection: Experimental results

 \section{Experimental results}

 This section is mainly introduced the relevant testing settings, including the dataset for STSCI's train and test, the introduction of baseline as well as evalation metrics and the performance for the STSCI in different metrics.
 Discription and figures are given to show how the STSCI surpass the traditional image communication system or other semantic system under some specific situations. ~\\ \emph{A. Dataset for train and test} The training dataset is formed of 10000 images sampled from the COCO2014 dataset while 200 images of substation are used to fine-tune the base system to improve the STSCI's performance in the intelligent substation patrol inspection task.
-During the testing process, the images from COCO2014 testset which are not involved in training process are sampled to measure the metrics of the communication systems. ~\\

-\emph{B. Baseline and Evaluation metrics} The widely used image compression technology JPEG and JPEG2000 are used as baseline for the image compression.
-Both of the compression methods are the target for the base model in STSCI to substitute for in the patrol task.
-The LSCI proposed in\cite{LSCI} is also involved in the comparison.
-We draw lessons from some tricks proposed in that paper, so it's necessary to show how we surpass it especially in the specific task.
-Meanwhile, the LDPC channel coding is used to make comparison with JSCC methods under simulated channel conditions of the wireless transmission channels.
-SSIM as well as PSNR is chosen as evaluation metrics to measure both the quality of images at the recevier and the similarity between the transmitted ones with the original ones, which can help comprehensively describe the performance of the communication systems.
+During the testing process, the images from COCO2014 testset which are not involved in training process are sampled to measure the metrics of the communication systems. ~\\ \emph{B. Baseline and Evaluation metrics} JPEG and JPEG2000, are used as baselines for image compression.
+JPEG is a widely used image compression standard that is commonly employed in image transmission and storage.
+On the other hand, JPEG2000 is an advanced image compression standard known for its higher compression efficiency and improved image quality.
+The LSCI proposed in\cite{LSCI} is also used as benchmarks in the comparison, which is a novel generalized semantic communication system.
+Comparing STSCI and LSCI can demonstrate the superiority of STSCI in handling specific tasks and showcase the effectiveness of the structural optimizations made by STSCI for specific tasks, such as semantic enhancement systems.
+Meanwhile, the Low-density Parity-check(LDPC) channel coding is used to make comparison with JSCC methods under simulated-channel conditions of the wireless transmission channels, as LDPC codes are powerful error-correcting codes known for their excellent error correction performance and are widely used in digital communication systems.
+Structural Similarity Index(SSIM) as well as Peak Signal-to-Noise Ratio(PSNR) is chosen as evaluation metrics to measure both the quality of images at the receiving end and the similarity between the transmitted and original ones.
+PSNR can directly measure the performance of images in terms of signal-to-noise ratio, making it a useful metric in applications that require high fidelity.
+SSIM considers factors such as image structure and contrast more comprehensively, making it a more suitable metric for applications that require attention to image details.
+Both metrics can help comprehensively describe the performance of the communication system.